 x is only evaluated once.
 Also, when possible, the

 actual operation is performed in-place, meaning that rather than

 creating a new object and assigning that to the target, the old object is

 With the exception of assigning to tuples and multiple targets in a single statement, the assignment done by augmented assignment statements is handled the same way as normal assignments.
-Similarly, with the exception of the possible in-place behaviour, the binary operation performed by augmented assignment is the same as the normal binary operations.
+Similarly, with the exception of the possible in-place behavior, the binary operation performed by augmented assignment is the same as the normal binary operations.